-- Contact vendors to determine when you will need to make deposits as this will impact the application deadline you choose (December 1 or January 31) since deposits cannot be made until your program has recruited students and has sufficient participants to run.
+- Contact vendors to determine when you will need to make deposits since they cannot be made until your program has recruited students and has sufficient participants to run.

 International Field School Directors are required to complete a Risk Assessment and Mitigation Plan in collaboration with the Travel Safety Program in Safety and Risk Services.

 International Field Schools must meet the SFU Minimum Safety Standards – Transportation and Accommodation